Social Work - Social Work Program

 44.0701

-The Social Work Program prepare students for professional generalist social work practitioners which requires extensive knowledge and pedagogy field experience in working with individuals, families, groups, organizations, and communities.
-The Social Work Program is consistent and aligns with the overall mission and goal of the university as it prepares students to work effectively and ethically with diverse populations and communities who are often challenged by disparities in social, economic, environmental, and social justice.
-Students acquire knowledge in the classroom environment and through field education experience how diversity characterize and shape the human experience.
-The Social Work Program provides exemplary leadership as it prepares students to work and engage in a global society by helping to meet unmet needs of individuals, families, and communities.
+The Social Work Program prepares students for professional generalist social work practitioners, which requires extensive knowledge and pedagogy field internship experience in working with individuals, families, groups, organizations, and communities.
+The Social Work Program is consistent and aligns with the overall mission and goals of the University and the Council of Social Work Education (CSWE) as it prepares students to work effectively and ethically with diverse populations and communities often challenged by disparities in social, economic, environmental, and social justice.
+The Social Work Program provides exemplary leadership as it prepares students to work and engage in a global society by helping to meet the unmet needs of individuals, families, and communities.

 Student Learning Outcomes

-• Create a teaching and learning environment that foster a supportive and nurturing model of respect for diversity the dignity and worth of human beings, and the values and ethics of the social work profession.
+• Create a teaching and learning environment that fosters a supportive and nurturing model of respect for diversity, the dignity and worth of human beings, and the values and ethics of the social work profession.

 • Prepare students to practice ethically and competently as generalist social work practitioners with individuals, families, groups, organizations, and communities.

-• Prepare emerging generalist social work practitioners for the application of scholarly research and publications for social work practice advancements.
+• Prepare generalist social work practitioners for the application of scholarly research and publications in the profession.

-• Prepare students for continuing professional development including future graduate study and lifelong learning.
+• Prepare students for continuing professional development, future graduate study, and lifelong learning.

 Requirements

 Students must complete 120 semester hours to ascertain a bachelor’s degree in social work.
 The degree can be completed in eight semesters or four years.
-The first two years will focus on many general education requirements.
-However, SW 204, SW 215, and SW 230 will be introduced to the declared majors.
-The student must complete 40 hours of general education, 3 hours of social research, 42 credits of required major courses and the remainder selected from major elective courses.
+The first two years will focus on general education and pre-social work course requirements.
+The pre-social work courses include SW 204, SW 215, SW 230, SW 255, and SW 270.
+The student must complete 36 hours of general education, 3 hours of social research, 49 credits of required major courses, and the remainder selected from social work and general elective courses.

 Required Cognate (3 Credit Hours)